Tuna

 Future-Proofing Tuna Production

-Tuna are among the most commercially valuable fish on the planet and support small scale and industrial fishing alike.
-They are an affordable source of protein for people around the world.
-But many of the world’s valuable tuna species face a number of urgent yet common threats such as significant population declines, inadequate international management, mortality of non-tuna species (e.g., sharks, turtles, seabirds) from bycatch, and illegal, fishing.
-In 2017, among the seven principal tuna species, 33.3% of the stocks were estimated to be fished at biologically unsustainable levels.
+Tunas are among the most commercially valuable fish on the planet caught by small scale and industrial fishers.
+They support people across the globe not only by enriching coastal communities with jobs, but also by providing an affordable source of protein and nutrients for consumption.
+But many of the world’s valuable tuna species face several urgent yet common threats, such as: overfishing, inadequate monitoring of fishing activities, mortality of non-tuna species (e.g., sharks, turtles, seabirds) from bycatch, and illegal fishing.
+While progress has been made over the past decade, among the seven principal tuna species, 61.3% of the stocks were estimated to be fished at biologically sustainable levels in 2023.

 As the methods of catching tuna have advanced over the years, the conservation and management of tuna has not evolved as quickly.
 Market demand for tuna remains high, and there are many factors that need to be addressed.

-To protect the future of these apex predators, who underpin the ecosystems and economies of which they are a part, WWF is working with companies to source tuna responsibly, understand the origin of their products, and support needed market-based advocacy to improve upon tuna conservation.
+To protect the future of these apex predators that underpin the ecosystems and economies of which they are a part, WWF is working with companies to source tuna responsibly, understand the origin of their products, and obtain market-based support to augment WWF’s global advocacy priorities.

 © Brian J. Skerry / National Geographic Stock / WWF